Bond Court / Hearings

 At the Bond Hearing, the State prosecutor will tell the Judge about your criminal history and will try to persuade the Judge to set no bond or a high bond.
-Your attorney will try to convince the Judge to set an “I” bond or a reasonable “D” bond.
+We will use our skills and experience to convince the Judge to set an “I” bond or a reasonable “D” bond.
 An “I” bond requires no cash deposit, just your signature, and a “D’ bond requires a 10% cash deposit of the bond amount.
 In other words, on a $10,000 “D” bond, you would have to post $1,000 in cash to be released.
 The Judge will listen to both sides and and will consider the following factors in deciding whether to set a bond and what the amount of the bond will be:

 - Seriousness of the crime

 - Your criminal record

 - Danger that your release might pose to the community

 - Your ties to family, school, community, and employment

 - Any Military record

 While your case is pending in court, you always have the right to request that the bond be lowered.
 However, if such a request is made, the prosecutor has the right to ask that the Court increase or revoke the bond.
 That is why the initial Bond Hearing is so important because the amount of the Bond is often difficult to change later in the case.

 The Chicago criminal defense attorneys at Legal Defenders, P.C., have extensive experience representing defendants at a Bond Hearing at the many Bond Hearing courtrooms throughout the area.